Frequently Asked Questions

 The mission of National Center for Complementary and Integrative Health (NCCIH) is to define, through rigorous scientific investigation, the usefulness and safety of complementary and integrative health interventions and their roles in improving health and health care.

-The NIH Clinical Center provides an opportunity for healthy volunteers to participate in medical research studies (sometimes called protocols or trials).
-Healthy volunteers provide researchers with important information for comparison with people who have specific illnesses.
-Every year, nearly 3,500 healthy volunteers participate in studies at NIH.
-Visit the Clinical Research Volunteer Program to learn about the benefits of volunteering.
+The NIH Clinical Center invites healthy volunteers to take part in medical research studies, also called clinical trials.
+Healthy volunteers help researchers compare results with people who have a disease or health condition.
+About 3,500 healthy volunteers take part in NIH studies each year.
+Visit the Clinical Research Volunteer Program to learn more about volunteering and its benefits.

 Statistics Information from CDC: